3ft9/phpshow/README.md

 ## Setup

-To watch me get my environment set up, [see this video](http://youtube.com/ "PHPshow: Setup your environment").

-* Clone this repository, or download and extract the [zip file](https://github.com/3ft9/phpshow/archive/master.zip "The latest PHPshow Environment in a zip file").
-Cloning is recommended so you can easily keep up to date.
+* Clone [this git repository](https://github.com/3ft9/phpshow "The PHPshow Environment Repository on GitHub"), or download and extract the [zip file](https://github.com/3ft9/phpshow/archive/master.zip "The latest PHPshow Environment in a zip file").
+Cloning is recommended so you can more easily keep up to date.
 * Open a terminal/command window in the resulting directory.
 * Run "vagrant up" (without quotes).